UoA-eResearch/research-hub-docker/README.md

 ## Prerequisites

+* Ubuntu 14.04 or 16.04
-* Install docker-ce and docker-compose on your system.
+* Install [docker-ce](https://docs.docker.com/engine/installation/linux/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) on your system.
 * Ensure you have copied ssl certificates (server.crt, server-ca.crt and server.key ) into the project directory.
 * Edit the environment variables in staging.env and production.env.
 * Edit the settings (e.g. the database password) in staging.properties and production.properties.